All too frequently boys and men are encouraged, when injured, to be tough, walk it off or rub some dirt on it.

 However, it’s important to take advantage of all of the benefits that regular medical and dental visits have to offer.
 After all, how can we be there to take care of others when we don’t take care of ourselves.

 Here’s a list of screenings and tips to help you, or the men in your life do just that.

 ONGOING & PREVENTATIVE CARE

-Although Ben Franklin was speaking on fire safety when he said “An ounce of prevention is worth a pound of cure,” it’s an axiom that works seamlessly for why you should make the annual pilgrimage to your primary care physician.
+Although Ben Franklin was speaking on fire safety when he said “An ounce of prevention is worth a pound of cure,” it’s an axiom that works seamlessly when discussing the annual pilgrimage to a primary care physician.

 Type 2 diabetes assessments & screenings.

 Blood pressure checks

 Check-in regarding any pre-existing conditions

 Your physician may also set up additional screenings outside of your annual men's wellness checks to monitor any of the above if your results are outside the desired norm.